adamseckel/toolkit.styl/README.md

 # Customize:

-Offsts to use for margins, paddings, gutters
+Your projects offsts to use for margins, paddings, gutters
 ```
 $offsets = 0 5 10 20 40 60
 ```

-Default Border Properties
+Your projects default Border Properties
 ```
 $border-width = 1
 $border-radius = 2px
 ```

-Default Unit
+Your projects default Unit
 ```
 $unit = 'px'
 ```

-Breakpoints
+Your projects breakpoints
 ```
 $breakpoints = {
   sm: 0,